time-attack/apex-learning-answers/README.md

 Welcome to the **ultimate source for all Apex Learning answers!**
 This repository has every single apex learning answer there is out there! just look through the files to find your quiz and download the pdf!
+You can also read below on how to get the BEST Apex Learning hack.
+This below hack will give you all the apex learning answers.
+So STOP SEARCHING, because you found the best repository!
 ----------

  The BEST Tool: Examripper Extension